-- (a) A prospective student - who wishes to change the qualification for which she/he has applied for another qualification, is obliged to notify the University in writing regarding the said change. - (ii) who switches qualifications in the course of the registration process, must fill in the prescribed form. - (b) A registered student who wants to switch from one qualification to another must apply, on the prescribed form, for the switch in question and, before a modified registration can be done, the student must obtain the relevant dean's approval to do so. - (c) Module switches are recorded on a prescribed form within the period scheduled for that purpose.

-- (d) In the case of a module switch, note that the responsibility lies with the student to catch up work that has already been dealt with, and she/he can neither lay claim to any additional help from the lecturer nor expect to be accommodated in respect of notes, assignments, practicals and assessments that have been missed. - (e) A prospective or registered student who migrates from one campus/centre of the University to another campus/centre of the University must apply on the prescribed form and obtain the necessary approval from the dean of the new campus, or from the Campus Vice-Principal: Academic in the case of a student who migrates to the Qwaqwa Campus.
+- (a) A prospective student - (i) who wishes to change the qualification for which she/he has applied for another qualification, is obliged to notify the University in writing regarding the said change. - (ii) who switches qualifications in the course of the registration process, must fill in the prescribed form. - (b) A registered student who wants to switch from one qualification to another must apply, on the prescribed form, for the switch in question and, before a modified registration can be done, the student must obtain the relevant dean's approval to do so. - (c) Module switches are recorded through the self-service component of the PeopleSoft Campus Solutions System or on a prescribed form within the period scheduled for that purpose. - (d) In the case of a module switch, note that the responsibility lies with the student to catch up work that has already been dealt with, and she/he can neither lay claim to any additional help from the lecturer nor expect to be accommodated in respect of notes, assignments, practicals and assessments that have been missed. - (e) A prospective or registered student who migrates from one campus/centre of the University to another campus/centre of the University must apply on the prescribed form and obtain the necessary approval from the dean of the new campus, or from the Campus Vice-Principal: Academic, in consultation with the Dean and Registrar, in the case of a student who migrates to the Qwaqwa Campus.
 Only after approval by the relevant officials of both campuses will this be granted.